pk.org: Articles

 Packet Switching (1960s)

-Paul Baran at RAND Corporation invented "distributed adaptive message block switching" in 1961 for survivable military communications, while Donald Davies at NPL independently developed packet switching in 1965, coining the term "packet."
+Paul Baran at RAND Corporation developed "distributed adaptive message block switching" in 1961 while researching survivable military communications.
+His goal was a network that could route around damage, with no central point of failure.
+Independently, Donald Davies at the UK's National Physical Laboratory arrived at the same concept in 1965, coining the term "packet."
 Both concepts were crucial to ARPANET's 1969 implementation.

 Relational Databases (1970)

 Edgar F. "Ted" Codd revolutionized data management with his 1970 paper "A Relational Model of Data for Large Shared Data Banks."
-Before Codd's work, databases used rigid hierarchical models that required programmers to navigate complex structures using physical pointers.
+Instead of navigating pointer chains, you would describe what data you wanted using mathematical relations.
+The database system would figure out how to retrieve it efficiently.

 Unix: Portable Operating Systems (1970s)

-Ken Thompson began Unix development at Bell Labs in 1969, with Dennis Ritchie co-developing the system and creating the C programming language that made Unix portable.
-The crucial breakthrough came in 1973 when Version 4 Unix was rewritten in C, making it the first operating system designed to run on multiple hardware platforms.
+Ken Thompson began Unix development at Bell Labs in 1969, with Dennis Ritchie co-developing the system and creating the C programming language.
+The crucial breakthrough came in 1973 when Version 4 Unix was rewritten in C. For the first time, an operating system was expressed primarily in a high-level language.

 Unix introduced revolutionary concepts: portability through high-level language implementation, the "everything is a file" philosophy providing unified interfaces, pipe and filter architecture enabling tool composition, and hierarchical file systems.
 The first successful port to a different architecture (Interdata 8/32) in 1978 proved the concept's viability.